datasci888/GoogleAIHackathon/README.md

 ## Usage

-Once the Docker containers are running, AI Triage Care is accessible through a web browser.
+Once the Docker containers are running, EVA is accessible through a web browser.
 Navigate to http://localhost:8501 to start using the application.

 ## Operating the Application